-The October 2020 update of ArcGIS Velocity includes enhancements and new functionality.
+The March 2022 update of ArcGIS Velocity includes enhancements and quality improvements.
 Highlights are provided below.

 Feeds, data sources, and outputs

 - The gRPC feed type is out of beta and fully supported. gRPC (Generic Remote Procedure Call) enables a client/server paradigm in which real-time data can be pushed into ArcGIS Velocity either transactionally or in a streaming approach.
 This broadens extensibility by enabling developers and partners to build integrations for sensor or Internet of Things (IoT) systems that are not supported as out-of-the-box feed types.

 - The Feature Layer (new) output has been enhanced to support writing output data to ArcGIS Online hosted feature layers from big data analytics.
 As with real-time analytics, there are limits on the supported output rates to hosted feature layers.

 - The Geotab feed type was enhanced to allow the user to specify additional attributes from the Geotab database for ingestion such as driver data.

 - The Kafka feed type's authentication options have been enhanced to support SASL PLAINTEXT (non SSL) in addition to SASL PLAIN.